MSME and small business

 4. Supply chain resilience – Critical for national security and strategic autonomy.

-India’s semiconductor market is projected to grow from US$34 billion in 2023 to over US$100 billion by 2032.
+India’s semiconductors market is projected to grow from US$34 billion in 2023 to over US$100 billion by 2032.

-MSMEs in India’s Semiconductor Business
+MSMEs in India’s Semiconductors Business

 Can MSMEs Manufacture Chips?